Dev8683/pvsneslibwiki/Installation-with-Windows.md

 <a id="python27" href="https://www.portabledev.com/wp-content/files/python-2.7.9.msi">Python 2.7</a>

-If you put Python in another directory, just edit **816-opt.py** in **devkitSnes/bin** directory and change first line to use the correct directory.
+If you put Python in another directory, just edit **816-opt.py** in **devkitSnes/bin** directory and change the first line to use the correct directory.
 ```
   #!/c/Python27/python <- change here
   import sys